First Nations rights

 They’re also endangered native wildlife, listed as vulnerable to extinction under Victorian biodiversity laws.
 As apex predators, they are a vitally important part of healthy ecosystems.
 Across most of Victoria dingoes are already extinct.

-Traditional Custodians and EJA lawyers are calling for full protection of Victorian dingoes, which are being deliberately killed under the mistaken belief that they are feral domestic dogs or feral hybrids that have interbred with domestic dogs.
+Traditional Owners and EJA lawyers are calling for full protection of Victorian dingoes, which are being deliberately killed under the mistaken belief that they are feral domestic dogs or feral hybrids that have interbred with domestic dogs.

 What are we doing?